CierraST/Practice-Repo-FA2021/flpoly_student.md

-## Student Name (or name you would preferred to be called)
+##  cierra tate (or name you would preferred to be called)

 ### Fall 2021

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course
+- intro to DS

 - Course 2